LuckieMusngi/Ski-Resort-Database/README.md

     Run DBMSSetup.java
         java DBMSSetup

-    This will both create the tables and populate them with values that make sense
+    This will both create the tables and populate them with values

     Run Interface.java
         java Interface

-    Follow the instructions of this interface to do modify and query the database
+    Follow the instructions of this interface to modify and query the database

-    For both of these files, you will need to sign in with your oracle username and password
+    For both of these, you will need to sign in with your oracle username and password